swaxi/SGTool/README.md

-# Structural Geophysics Tool v0.2.4
+# Structural Geophysics Tool v0.2.7
  Simple Potential Field Calcs to assist WAXI/Agate Structural Geophysics Course
  https://waxi4.org
  https://agate-project.org
- This plugin is available directly within QGIS using the Plugin Manager, however the latest version will always be at this GitHub site
+ This plugin is available directly within QGIS using the Plugin Manager, however the latest version with all new bugs will always be at this GitHub site

 ![SGTools image](dialog.png)